 What is OxyContin and what are OxyContin side effects?
 OxyContin in the newer, adjusted version of Oxycodone, containing similar effects and aspects of Oxycodone, while maintaining some differences of its own.
 OxyContin is an opiate prescription drug pain reliever substance, and it was designed to help people who suffered from varying degrees of pain or discomfort, from mild to severe pain.

 OxyContin is one of the most common opiate prescription pain relievers being prescribed (and being abused) today, second only perhaps to Vicodin (hydrocodone).
-OxyContin is supposed to be a modified version of Oxycodone that is not as addictive as Oxycodone is, but the brutal truth here is that the drug really is still very addictive in its own way.
+OxyContin is supposed to be a modified version of Oxycodone that is not as addictive as Oxycodone is, but the brutal truth here is that the drug really is still very addictive in its own way, and OxyContin addiction is more common than one may think.

 OxyContin, like any other opiate drug really, addresses the opioid receptors in the brain, which are the receptors responsible for monitoring and directing pain and pleasure in the body.
 When a person is experiencing pain, that is because the opioid receptors are to a degree engaging that sensation.
 When a person takes pain pills like OxyContin though, this has the result of flushing these opioid receptors, and instead causing them to release dopamine into the body, which is a “feel good” chemical.
 The intention behind OxyContin was to help people, to assist them with their pain, but unfortunately, it is far too likely that people will end up getting addicted to these substances instead.